 Curriculum Links to Sustainability Education and Action

 Teaching about environmental sustainability has never been more important as we increasingly feel the effects of an unsustainable human footprint on the planet’s systems.
 Albertans are not immune to these stresses: wildfires, extreme weather events, flooding, and a faltering economy define our new reality.
-Students, who are staring at an uncertain if not bleak future, are feeling the weight of these challenges.
+Students, who are staring at an increasingly bleak future, are feeling the weight of these challenges.

 But with a new curriculum still months, if not years, away, is it possible for teachers to weave more environmental and sustainability education into their everyday practice while delivering on the current curriculum?
 The answer is a resounding YES!
 The current curriculum provides ample opportunity to make connections with the following sustainability themes: